David Gettis: 2010 season

 Gettis was first active in week 2 of the 2010 season against the Tampa Bay Buccaneers.
 He started as the no. 2 receiver, beating out fellow rookie Brandon LaFell, and recorded 18 yards on 2 catches.
 He had a breakout game in week 7 against San Francisco, recording 8 catches for 125 yards and a season high 2 touchdown catches in a 23–20 Panthers victory.
 Gettis was nominated for the Pepsi NFL Rookie of the Week for his efforts.
 At the time, 125 receiving yards was a Panthers single-game rookie record.
 It has since been surpassed by D. J. Moore, while Gettis's single-game rookie record of 2 receiving touchdowns was tied by Kelvin Benjamin.

 Gettis continued as starter for the rest of the season, excluding the week 12 and 13 matchups against Cleveland and Seattle.
 He finished the season with a team-high 3 touchdown catches, as well as 508 receiving yards on 37 catches, which ranked as second and third on the team, respectively.
 He also returned 8 kickoffs for 145 yards, and recorded an 88-yard touchdown reception against Baltimore in week 11 – the second longest touchdown reception in Panthers history.

 2011 season

 Gettis injured his left knee in practice in August 2011.
 After an MRI showed a torn ACL, he was declared out for the entire season and placed on the injured reserve on August 30.

 2012 season

 Gettis came back from his injury and played in 2 games but did not record a reception.

 2013 season

 Gettis was released with an injury settlement on August 31, 2013.

 Washington Redskins

-2014 season

 Gettis was signed by the Washington Redskins to a reserve/future contract on January 7, 2014.
 He was released on May 12.